UCR-Research-Computing/UCR-Research-Computing.github.io/pages/ai-ml.md

 Leading AI chatbots for your research needs.

-> **Warning:** Ensure you have the necessary permissions before using AI chatbots with sensitive or proprietary data.
+> **Warning:** Ensure you have the necessary permissions or take the appropriate steps before using AI chatbots with sensitive or proprietary data.

 | Chatbot                                | Description                                                                                     |
 |----------------------------------------|-------------------------------------------------------------------------------------------------|